AggroCash/Wii-GameTDB-Cover-Downloader/README.md

 Description

-This script downloads a Wii game database from gametdb.com which contains information about Wii games.
-For each entry in the database, it downloads multiple cover images (e.g., COVER, COVER3D, COVERFULL, etc.) from specified URLs.
-The images are saved in a structured directory tree under the Images folder, organized by language and cover type.
+This script downloads a Wii game database from gametdb.com, which contains information about Wii games in various languages.
+For each entry in the database, multiple cover images (such as 2D, 3D, FULL, etc.) are downloaded from specified URLs.
+The script offers the following features:

+    Multilingual User Interface:
+    At startup, the script asks the user to choose whether the prompts should be displayed in German (DE) or English (EN).
+    Multilingual DB Selection:
+    The user can enter one or more database languages (e.g., "EN,DE,FR") or type "ALL" to process all available languages.
+    Parallel Downloads:
+    All download tasks are executed in parallel using Python’s concurrent.futures.ThreadPoolExecutor, which significantly speeds up the process.
+    Structured Storage:
+    The downloaded cover images are saved in a base folder named Images, with subfolders organized by language and cover type.

 How It Works

-    Database Download:
-    The script downloads the database file and processes it line by line, extracting the game disc identifier.

-    Task Collection:
-    For each disc entry, a list of download tasks is created.
-Each task consists of the download URL and the target file path for the cover image.
+    Select UI Language:
+    The user is prompted at the beginning to choose the language of the interface (DE/EN).
+    Select DB Languages:
+    All available Wii database languages are displayed.
+The user can enter individual language codes (comma-separated) or "ALL" for all languages.
+    Load Database & Collect Links:
+    For each selected language, the corresponding Wii database is downloaded.
+The disc identifier is extracted from each record, and a download link is created for each cover type.

-    Parallel Downloads:
+    Parallel Download:
-    Instead of downloading files sequentially, all collected tasks are executed in parallel using Python’s concurrent.futures.ThreadPoolExecutor.
-This greatly reduces the overall download time.
+    A thread pool is used to download the images in parallel.
     Storage:
-    The downloaded images are saved in a directory tree that is first organized by language and then by cover type.
+    The images are stored in a directory tree under the Images folder, organized by language and cover type.

 Requirements